tyjhart/flowanalyzer/README.md

 - Netflow v9:   TCP/9995
 - IPFIX:        TCP/4739

-These ports can be changed by tuning netflow_options.py and restarting collector services.
+These ports can be changed, see the [tuning documentation](Tuning.md).

 # **License**